2023 Solar Incentives Guide for Bowling Green, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

-The ITC covers solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
 Your local Bowling Green solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.